-Option Description Default Setting Model Specific Model Specific Coherent Motion, Abnormal Behaviour, Wrong Direction The background model tracks consistent motion, automatically detects abnormal behavior or tracks motion only in a specified direction: Mode Coherent motion -Tracks consistent motion; therefore, greatly reduces false alarms due to inconsistent motion such as tree branches and other objects in the background that can move randomly due to the wind.
-Abnormal behavior Background model learns the normal patterns and directions of motion at each pixel; therefore, any abnormal direction of motion will be detected.
+Option Description Model Specific Model Specific Coherent Motion, Abnormal Behaviour, Wrong Direction The background model tracks consistent motion, automatically detects abnormal behavior or tracks motion only in a specified direction: Coherent motion -Tracks consistent motion; therefore, greatly reduces false alarms due Mode to inconsistent motion such as tree branches and other objects in the background that can move randomly due to the wind.
+Abnormal behavior - - Background model learns the normal patterns and directions of motion at each pixel; therefore, any abnormal direction of motion will be detected.
 Wrong direction - Tracks motion only in a specified direction; therefore, motion in any other direction will be ignored.
-Coherent Motion Appearance Marginalization Only detects motion patterns and is not influenced by the appearances.
-True Bg Frames If Abnormal Behaviour selected 255
+Appearance Marginalization Only detects motion patterns and is not influenced by the appearances.
+Bg Frames If Abnormal Behaviour selected Fg Frames If Abnormal Behaviour selected Direction If Wrong Direction selected.
+Read-only.
+Click Configure.
+Direction Line subtab opens.